 Almost everyone has a dog story and these are good memories that can help residents connect and oftentimes not only with the emotional support dog they are petting.

-“It brightens their day,” explains Tom Berger about bringing his dog, Athena, to visit residents in Memory Care and Assisted Living at Laclede Groves.
+“It brightens their day,” explains Tom Berger about bringing his dog, Athena, to visit residents in Memory Care Community and a quality assisted living community in St. Louis at Laclede Groves.
 “You can tell the people who had dogs, some will talk to me about their dog and just pet her.
 It’s a good memory to bring back, nothing else gets that same reaction.”

 Berger himself is a resident in Independent Living at Laclede Groves, an LSS Life Plan Community located in Webster Groves, Missouri.
 He walks Athena three times a day, noting that she’s an excellent companion who keeps him moving too.
 He and Athena regularly join residents from the Care Center for ice cream and impress everyone with their ability to share a bowl of ice cream… With two spoons, of course.